anirbanbasu/chatty-coder/docs/src/guide/config.md

 - `LLM__REPEAT_PENALTY`: The repeat penalty parameter for the LLM to be used.
 Default value: `1.1`.
 Parsed as non-string type: `float`.
 - `LLM__SEED`: The seed parameter for the LLM to be used.
 Default value: `1`.
 Parsed as non-string type: `int`.

 For details about these parameter settings, see the documentation of your chosen LLM provider, such as, the [Ollama documentation for the valid parameters and their values for model files](https://github.com/ollama/ollama/blob/main/docs/modelfile.md#valid-parameters-and-values).
+Note that for language model providers other than Ollama, all model parameter settings apart from `LLM__TEMPERATURE` are ignored.

 ## Language model specific settings